 Our attorneys have more than 40 years of experience helping families navigate the murky waters of divorce.
 We understand how challenging the financial aspects of divorce are for families.
-The assets and income which used to support one household must now be stretched to support two separate residences.
+The assets and income that used to support one household must now be stretched to support two separate residences.

 Our goal is to advise you on divorce and all the related issues with timely, competent counsel.
 We will work through the difficult issues of child and spousal support with you, so that you can live independently and keep the children happy and healthy.

 Contact the skilled alimony attorneys at the law firm of Coates & Davenport, P.C., in Richmond, Virginia, for seasoned alimony law counsel.
 A divorce settlement lawyer will meet with you one-on-one to discuss your personal priorities and what is important for your children.

 Types Of Spousal Support

 In Virginia spousal support can be awarded on a temporary or permanent basis:

 - Temporary spousal support: Effective until the divorce is final

 - Permanent spousal support: Check out Virginia code 20-107.1 to understand how alimony law affects you